bcgov/nr-bcws-opensearch/terraform.md

 5. Decline / close any prompts that appear on login

 5. In the Kibana dashboard, open the menu by clicking the "hamburger" menu icon in the top left.
+Go to security > users and create a user named "opensearch-add-index-lambda-user."
+Then, add it to the all_access role in security > roles > all_access > manage mapping

-Go to security > users > **opensearch-{env}** and add the arns for the API user and the indexing lambda function role as Backend Roles to the user
+6. Go to security > users > **opensearch-{env}** and add the arns for the API user and the indexing lambda function role as Backend Roles to the user

 		- The ARNs can be found by viewing the user / role in the amazon IAM console